QubitPi/lamassu/docs/source/rnn/vanilla.rst

 where

-- :math:`t` is the target sequence to predict and :math:`t_i` is the i-th element of the true sequence
 - :math:`o` is the predicted sequence by RNN and :math:`o_i` is the i-th element of the predicted sequence

 .. admonition:: What is the Mathematical form of :math:`p(i)` in RNN?